LWVPDX Interest Groups

 Current LWV of Portland Interest Groups

-Education Interest Group: This interest group has started up again after a pause during the pandemic.
+Education Interest Group (EIG): This interest group has started up again after a pause during the pandemic.
 In the past, the group visited schools and interviewed school administrators.
-They also organized a program on Innovations in Education for a LWVPDX public Community Education event.
+The group organized a program on Innovations in Education with administrators from three districts for a LWVPDX public Community Education event.
+During 2023-24 the EIG presented a Community Education Program related to challenges for Portland Public Schools due to declining funding, changes in leadership, behavioral health, and student absenteeism.

 The Pines, affordable housing in SE Portland -Photo by Human Solutions

-Housing Interest Group: The Housing Interest Group has been listening to speakers about increasing the availability of affordable housing in Portland.
+Housing Interest Group (HIG): The Housing Interest Group has been listening to speakers about increasing the availability of affordable housing in Portland.
 They also are considering possible solutions to homelessness.

 At a recent 2023 meeting, Marc Jolin spoke about his life-long work to reduce homelessness.
 Marc resigned recently as head of the Portland Joint Office of Homeless Services.